lifenetwork-ai/iam-service/dev-docs/Authorization.md

   - Response:

-    ```json
+    ```jsonc
     {
       "data": {
-        "result": boolean  // Whether the delegation was successful
+        "result": "boolean"  // Whether the delegation was successful
       }
     }
     ```